 Brown returned to Colorado, but her love for her daughter endured.
 In 1882, she somehow discovered that Eliza Jane was in Iowa.
 Mother and daughter were then able to reunite at last.

 Queen Victoria may have had a country to rule, but that didn't keep her from trying to govern the lives of her offspring as well (her husband, Prince Albert, once accused her of holding "the mistaken notion the function of a mother is to be always correcting, scolding and ordering them about").
-While all nine of her children had to cope with some interference — she didn't trust the judgement of her heir, Bertie, and therefore wouldn't let him see cabinet and state papers — it was her youngest child, Beatrice, who experienced the greatest level of control.
+While all nine of her children had to cope with some interference — she didn't trust the judgment of her heir, Bertie, and therefore wouldn't let him see cabinet and state papers — it was her youngest child, Beatrice, who experienced the greatest level of control.

 A widowed Victoria didn't want Beatrice to leave her, so when the princess fell in love with and asked to marry Prince Henry of Battenberg, her mother wasn't pleased.
-The queen gave her daughter the silent treatment for months, communicating solely by written note.
+The queen gave her daughter the silent treatment for months, communicating solely by a written note.
 Victoria finally relented and allowed the marriage to take place in 1885, but she also demanded that the couple live with her.
 Beatrice went along with this — after all, if your mother's also your queen and sovereign, it's hard to tell her "no."

 And in the end, Beatrice, Henry and Victoria were happy living together.
 In this case, maybe mom did know best.